siroky/kb/Readme.md

 ## Articles

 - [The Secret to a Great Planning Process — Lessons from Airbnb and Eventbrite](https://firstround.com/review/the-secret-to-a-great-planning-process-lessons-from-airbnb-and-eventbrite/)
-  - Description of the "W-model" used for longer term planning with 4 main phases:
+  - Description of the "W Framework", an alternative to OKRs, used for longer term planning with 4 main phases:
     - Leadership providing context.
     - Teams creating plans aligned with the context.
     - Leadership integrating the plans together, adjusting them and communicating that to teams.